×

 The School of Education participates in the Alpha Sigma Nu (ASN) Honor Society.
 Each Spring, new candidates are invited to participate in ASN, the national society of Jesuit College and University throughout the world.
 Candidates are students from across the University who excel in scholarship, loyalty and service, and promote Ignatian values for life.
 The Induction ceremony takes place the following October in Madonna Della Strada Chapel on the Lake Shore campus.

-Each year one SOE Student is nominated for the President’s Medallion.
-The representative for the SOE embodies Leadership, scholarship, and service, bringing the spirit of the Jesuit mission to life.
+Each year, one School of Education Student is nominated for the President’s Medallion.
+The representative for the School Of Education embodies Leadership, scholarship, and service, bringing the spirit of the Jesuit mission to life.
 The medallion is presented at a formal event each Fall which is followed by the President’s Ball.

-All SOE students are eligible to apply for Student Excellence awards.
+All School Of Education students are eligible to apply for Student Excellence awards.
 This annual event is sponsored by the SOE’s Student Development Committee.
 Awards are made each Spring term for excellence in research, teaching, and service.
-Click here to read about the 2022 recipients.

 The School of Education Dean's List will be awarded each term based on following the criteria: